THE QATSPY® Quapaw Aviation Tactical Sportswear Yarak Outfitters

 In Colonel Hall’s case, his virtual world was the golf courses that he mentally created and played in his confined cell.
 He memorized every aspect of each course that he had played, down to each hole, tree, rough, fairway, and the speed of the greens.
 Every day Colonel Hall would go through his routine until he was released on February 12, 1973, with 590 other P.O.W’s.

-The significant advantage the sport of golf provides our Veterans returning home from the battlefield is the ability to deal with their anxieties.
+The significant advantage the sport of golf provides our Veterans returning home from the battlefield is the ability to deal with their anxieties associated with dramatic experiences.

-During his confinement, Colonel Hall heightened his mental and visualization skills to develop a virtual golf course.
+During his confinement, Colonel Hall heightened his mental and visualization skills to develop a virtual golf course that he played in order to maintain his sanity.
 Colonel Hall, in his mind, created what he referred to as his Pebble Beach.
 Colonel Hall imagined himself dressing for his round of golf each day by putting on his socks, pants, shoes, T-shirt, and golf shirt, and picking up his golf cap and golf bag and heading to the course.

-Colonel Hall mentally dealt with his nerves on the first tee box and played each and every shot and hole of his home course and others.
+Colonel Hall mentally dealt with his nerves on the first tee box and played each and every shot and hole of his home course and others that he played during his college career.
 Without missing a single trajectory of each shot, Colonel Hall played out each hole, including taking in account wind conditions.
 He counted the steps that he would have walked between each shot and mentally wrote down the score for each hole.